i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

                Type 1 is a host name String
                Type 2 is a Destination
-               Type 3 is a Sig Type and Signing Public Key
+               Type 3 is a Sig Type and Signing Public Key Blind Type:  2 byte blinded sig type (big endian)
+  Expiration:  4 bytes, big endian, seconds since epoch
   Endpoint:    Data as specified above
                For type 0: 32 byte binary hash
                For type 1: host name String
                For type 2: binary Destination
-               For type 3: 2 byte sig type (big endian) Signing Public Key (length as implied by sig type) Blind Type:  2 byte blinded sig type (big endian) Private Key: Only if flag bit 0 is set to 1
+               For type 3: 2 byte sig type (big endian) Signing Public Key (length as implied by sig type) Private Key: Only if flag bit 0 is set to 1
                A 32-byte ECIES_X25519 private key
   Secret:      Only if flag bit 4 is set to 1